discord-modmail/modmail/docs/addons/installation.md

 # Installation

 !!!note
-    If you are looking to write addons, check our [writing addons][addon-guide] guide.
+    If you are looking to write addons, check out our [writing addons][addon-guide] guide.

 ## Plugins